jzr0065/Interview/README.md

 # Interview
-the java class are in src/interview folder the jsp parts are in WebContent/ folder.
+the java class are in src/interview folder<br>
+the jsp parts are in WebContent/ folder.<br>
+the asterisk-java.jar are in Webcontent/web-lib floder